aurrelhebert/warp10-udf-tuto/README.md

 provided 'io.warp10:warp10:1.0.1-165-g9c49c1f'
 ```

-This operation is important because it means the UDF doesn't need to be recompiled for each new Warp10 version as it use the current version deployed on the Warp10 cluster.
+This operation is important because it means the UDF doesn't need to be recompiled for each new Warp 10 version as it use the current version deployed on the Warp 10 cluster.

 ## The Apply function